BrightcoveOS/android-player-samples/README.md

 * [Basic SSAI PAL Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/BasicSSAIPALSampleApp): This app shows how to configure an app to use the Brightcove Native Player for Android SSAI Plugin to play a video and the PAL SDK from Google for Ad tracking.

-* [ID3 Tags Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/ID3SampleApp): This app shows how to use the Brightcove ExoPlayer with ID3 tags.

-* [HLS Live Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/LiveSampleApp): This app shows how to use the Brightcove ExoPlayer with HLS Live and Live DVR content.
+* [Live Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/LiveSampleApp): This app shows how to use the Brightcove ExoPlayer with HLS Live and Live DVR content.
 Please note that a Live/DVR URL is not supplied with this sample app, and must be supplied by the developer.

-* [TextureView Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/TextureViewSampleApp): This app shows how to use the Brightcove ExoPlayer with TextureView.

-* [Widevine Modular Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/WidevineModularSampleApp): This app shows how to setup the Brightcove ExoPlayer with Widevine Modular content.

 * [Offline Playback Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/OfflinePlaybackSampleApp): This app demonstrates the Offline Playback feature.

 * [Picture In Picture Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/PictureInPictureSampleApp): This app demonstrates the Picture-in-Picture feature.
 Please note that Picture-in-Picture is supported only with Android 8.0 and above, and only on phone and tablet devices.

+* [Pulse Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/PulseSampleApp): This app shows hot to setup the Brightcove ExoPlayer with Pulse ads.

+* [TextureView Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/TextureViewSampleApp): This app shows how to use the Brightcove ExoPlayer with TextureView.

+* [ThumbnailScrubber Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/ThumbnailScrubberSampleApp): This app demonstrate how to use the Brightcove ExoPlayer with thumbnails.

+* [VideoListAdRulesIMA Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/VideoListAdRulsIMASampleApp): This app shows how to use multiple instances of the Brightcove SDK in one screen with Google IMA ads.

+* [VideoList Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/VideoListSampleApp): This app shows how to use multiple instances of the Brightcove SDK in one screen.

+* [Widevine Modular Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/WidevineModularSampleApp): This app shows how to setup the Brightcove ExoPlayer with Widevine Modular content.

 ### Brightcove Kotlin sample apps using ExoPlayer

+* [Ad Rules Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/AdRulesIMASampleApp): This app shows how to use the Brightcove ExoPlayer with Google IMA ads.

+* [Ad Rules Widevine Modular Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/AdRulesIMAWidevineModularSampleApp): This app shows how to use the Brightcove ExoPlayer with Google IMA ads and Widevine Modular content.

+* [AppCompat Activity Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/AppCompatActivitySampleApp): This app shows how to setup the Brightcove ExoPlayer with the AppCompat plugin and an Activity.

+* [AppCompat Fragment Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/AppCompatFragmentSampleApp): This app shows how to setup the Brightcove ExoPlayer with the AppCompat plugin and a Fragment.

 * [Audio Only Sample App](https://github.com/KEAMCRF/android-player-samples/tree/AudioOnlySample/brightcove-exoplayer-kotlin/AudioOnlySampleApp): This app shows how to setup the Brightcove ExoPlayer with audio-only assets.

+* [Basic Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/BasicSampleApp): This app shows how to setup the Brightcove ExoPlayer to play.

+* [Basic Cast Sample App with Brightcove Cast Receiver](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/BasicCastBrightcoveReceiverSampleApp): This adds Google Chromecast support to the Brightcove Native Player SDK for Android, and demonstrates integration with the upated Brightcove Cast Receiver app v2.0.
+Please refer to the Release Notes in the v6.16.0 release of the Brightcove Native Player SDK for Android for more information.

+* [BasicIMAVAST Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/BasicIMAVASTSampleApp): This app shows how to use the Brightcove ExoPlayer with Google IMA ads.

+* [Bumper Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/BumperSampleApp): This app shows how to setup the Brightcove ExoPlayer to play using a bumper video.

+* [Basic SSAI Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/BasicSsaiSampleApp): This app shows how to configure an app to use the Brightcove Native Player for Android SSAI Plugin to play a video.

 * [Basic SSAI PAL Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/BasicSSAIPALSampleApp): This app shows how to configure an app to use the Brightcove Native Player for Android SSAI Plugin to play a video and the PAL SDK from Google for Ad tracking.

-* [Bumper Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/BumperSampleApp): This app shows how to setup the Brightcove ExoPlayer to play using a bumper video.
+* [Live Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/LiveSampleApp): This app shows how to use the Brightcove ExoPlayer with HLS Live and Live DVR content.
+Please note that a Live/DVR URL is not supplied with this sample app, and must be supplied by the developer.

+* [Picture In Picture Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/PictureInPictureSampleApp): This app demonstrates the Picture-in-Picture feature.
+Please note that Picture-in-Picture is supported only with Android 8.0 and above, and only on phone and tablet devices.

+* [TextureView Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/TextureViewSampleApp): This app shows how to use the Brightcove ExoPlayer with TextureView.

+* [VideoList Sample App](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer-kotlin/VideoListSampleApp): This app shows how to use multiple instances of the Brightcove SDK in one screen.

 ## Installing the sample apps